 Summit Brands continues to support and contribute to the local community through programs such as United Way, The Community Harvest Food Bank, The Salvation Army, the Fort Wayne Trails Towpath project, and tree planting at Eagle Marsh, a local wetland, to celebrate Arbor Day.

 We encourage our consumers to be sustainable whenever possible, in ways such as recycling appropriate materials and working to reduce individual energy and water consumption.
-Examples of reducing consumption can include laundering in ambient water temperatures, using high efficiency washing machines, and using proper load sizes according to detergent specifications.
+Examples of reducing consumption can include laundering, diluting, and rinsing with ambient water temperatures for products that do not specify temperature requirements on-label such as Iron Out Powder, Iron Out Liquid and Lime Out using high efficiency washing machines, and using proper load sizes according to detergent specifications.
 Summit encourages our customers to explore two campaigns referenced by The Sustainability Consortium to learn more:

 American Cleaning Institute – Cold Water Saves Campaign